 - Complete and submit a Memorandum of Understanding and Research Waiver Form.
 Please follow the instructions in the form for completion and submission.
 Once your request has been received and reviewed, we will contact you.

 - Once you have been approved to conduct research on-site, all permit protocols for fieldwork must be followed.
 If work is not being carried out aligned with site conservation and restoration goals, research may be halted.

 - After research is complete, collected data and associated reports and findings must be made available to the Nature Sanctuary with three months.

-Here are some useful readings that provide ecological and cultural context on-site:
+Here are some useful readings that provide ecological and cultural context:

-Pacific Rim Permaculture Students will be creating draft designs for a possible garden site.
+Pacific Rim Permaculture Students created draft designs for a possible garden site.
 (Fall 2022)

-Sarah (UVic, Science Communication and Ecological Restoration course) TBA (Fall 2022)
+Sarah (UVic, Science Communication and Ecological Restoration course) wrote a communications plan for our nearest neighbours (Fall 2022)

 Inspire: STEM for Social Impact University of Victoria students determined a viable method to monitor the visitor traffic to our site.
 The monitoring system is able to use MAC address data to assess visitors in service of conserving and protecting Nature Sanctuary waters and lands.
 (Summer 2022)